 What can happen if my child uses an adult seat belt too soon?

-Vehicle seats and seat belts are designed for adult-sized bodies that are at least 4'9" tall.
+Vehicle seats and seat belts are designed for adult-sized bodies.
 When you put your child in a seat belt too soon the following can happen:

 - The lap belt can ride up above the pelvis (hip bone) onto the abdomen (tummy).
 When this happens, the internal organs can be damaged in a crash.
 This is called "seat belt syndrome".
 In some cases, the spinal cord can be damaged and the child can become paralyzed.